mattparrilla/wxGIF/README.md

 Very much a work in progress.
 Feel free to pull and contribute or clone and use it yourself!

+##To Make Your Own GIF

+Currently, you'd probably need to be a developer (or at least are able to use the command line) but I have plans to create a web interface in the future (see below)

+Dependencies: `gdal`, `virtualenv`, `pip`

+Here are the current steps (to be entered in the command line) required to generate a GIF for the northeast:

+1. `git clone git@github.com:mattparrilla/wxGIF.git`
+2. `cd wxGIF`
+3. `virtualenv venv`
+4. `source venv/bin/activate`
+5. `pip install -r requirements.txt`
+6. `python radar2gif.py`

+Look inside the `gif/` directory and you'll see `northeast.gif` the full-sized GIF of the radar for the northeast. `northeast-twitter.gif` is a twitter-sized version of the same image (twitter requires GIFs to be below 3MB in size in order to upload them via the API).

 ##Next Steps

 1. Abstract/clean code for other users